 ABT SHAREHOLDER ALERT: Jakubowitz Law Reminds Abbott Shareholders of a Lead Plaintiff Deadline of October 31, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Abbott Laboratories ( NYSE: ABT).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Abbott Laboratories (NYSE: ABT).

 To receive updates on the lawsuit, fill out the form: